Animatron/player/README.md

 Run one of the `tests/index.html` and run any of the tests to see if something is broken in your version of player.

+If you'd want to run them from terminal instead of browser, you'll need to have PhantomJS installation and then start `run-tests.sh[ spec]`

 (c) 2011-2013 by Animatron.